Bedrock-OSS/bedrock-wiki/docs/commands/on-player-death.md

     'BP/functions',
     'BP/pack_icon.png',
     'BP/manifest.json',
-    'BP/functions/on_death.mcfunction',
+    'BP/functions/on_first_join.mcfunction',
     'BP/functions/tick.json'
 ]"
 ></FolderView>

-## notes on Compatibbility
-The Scoreboard names (alive in this case) may end up being used by other people. appending and _ and a set of randomly generated characters after alive would be a choice that reduces the probability of colisions.
-Similar techniques can be employed for the filenames in the .mcfunction files.
+> **Note:** the scoreboard names (in this case: 'alive') may end up being used by other people.
+Appending ` _ ` and a set of randomly generated characters after would be a choice that reduces the probability of collisions.
+Similar technique can be employed for the ` .mcfunction ` filenames.
+Ex:
+> - ` alive_0fe678 `
+> - ` on_death_0fe678.mcfunction `